Annytomica/gene_expression/README.md

  - provides requested data quickly
  - provides the expression data in a format that is easy to understand and interpret
  - provides appropriate error feedback and explanation if users input is not matched in dataset

+## Data Model
+The data model used is the Genes class.

+The Genes class holds all the relevant information for each gene in the Googlesheets database : Gene name, Ensembl ID, Gene expression, Siginficance value (p-value).

+The class also has method to produce a result output for a valid gene query, either via gene name or ensembl ID, to the app user.

 ## Design of information processing flow
 A flowchart of the steps in information processing that the app needed to follow was mapped out in Figma.